marcotallone/deep-learning-project/README.md

 #### Convolutional Neural Network (CNN) Model

-As previously stated, we developed a CNN model to perform the classification task on the Brain Tumor MRI Dataset.
-The model was implemented starting from the AlexNet architecture and then simplified to improve its performance.
+As previously stated, we developed a **CNN model** to perform the classification task on the Brain Tumor MRI Dataset.
+The model was implemented starting from the AlexNet architecture presented in the original paper [*ImageNet Classification with Deep Convolutional Neural Networks*](./papers/AlexNet.pdf) by *Krizhevsky et al.* [<a href="#ref6">6</a>] and then simplified to improve its performance.
 The model is composed of four convolutional layers, each followed by a Mish activation function and a max pooling operation.
 Each convolutional layer has different channel sizes and kernel sizes to extract different features from the input images, as well as different strides and padding to control the output size.
 Before applying the activation function, batch normalization layers are added to speed up the training and improve the model's generalization capabilities.
 The output of the last convolutional layer is flattened and passed through three fully connected layers with a Mish activation function and a dropout layer to prevent overfitting.
-The last fully connected layer outputs the final prediction of the model.
+The last fully connected layer outputs the final prediction of the model.\
 The model performs the classification task by taking in input the MRI scans of shape 128x128x3 and outputs a prediction of the class of the tumor.
 The model is trained using the cross-entropy loss function and the Adam optimizer, along with a learning rate scheduler to improve the training process.
-L2 regularization is also applied to the model's parameters to prevent overfitting.
+L2 regularization is also applied to the model's parameters to prevent overfitting.\
+Further implementation specific details can be found in the [`custom_cnn.py`](./models/custom_cnn.py) script.
+Additionally, for comparison purposes explained below, we also provide an equivalent implementation of the original **AlexNet model** without changes in the [`alexnet.py`](./models/alexnet.py) script and of the **VGG-16 model** in the [`vgg16.py`](./models/vgg16.py) script.

 #### VIT Model

-A Vision Transformer (VIT) model has been implemented to perform the classification task on the Brain Tumor MRI Dataset.
+A **Vision Transformer (VIT)** model has been implemented to perform the classification task on the Brain Tumor MRI Dataset.
+The core ideas to imlement such model were taken from the original paper [*An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale*](./papers/VIT-Original.pdf) by *Dosovitskiy et al.* [<a href="#ref7">7</a>] and [*Image Classification Based on Vision Transformer*](./papers/VIT-Tumor-Classification.pdf) by *A. A. M. Omer* [<a href="#ref8">8</a>].\
 The model's architecture is composed of the following components:

 - **Patch Embeddings**: the input image is divided into patches of size 16x16 pixels; each patch is then flattened and projected into a lower-dimensional space using a linear layer.
 - **Positional Encodings**: positional encodings are added to the patch embeddings to provide the model with information about the spatial relationships between the patches.
 A class token is also added to the sequence of embeddings to represent the entire image.